5 things to know about Vegas shooter Stephen Paddock

-At least 58 people are dead and over 500 others wounded after a gunman, 64-year-old Stephen Paddock, opened fire on a country music festival Sunday from the 32nd floor of the Mandalay Bay Resort and Casino in Las Vegas.
+Fifty-eight people were killed and 851 others wounded after a gunman, 64-year-old Stephen Paddock, opened fire on a country music festival Oct.
+1, 2017 from the 32nd floor of the Mandalay Bay Resort and Casino in Las Vegas.
 Police later found Paddock, described as a “lone wolf,” dead in the room.
 Here are five things to know about the perpetrator of the worst mass shooting in modern U.S. history.

-1. Paddock was a local and not well known to police.
+1. Paddock was a local, Lived A QUiet Life and Was not well known to police.

 Paddock lived in Mesquite, a quiet retirement community dotted with golf courses and casinos about 80 miles from Las Vegas.
 Mesquite police did not know Paddock, and the LVMPD police said they only had a record of a traffic stop for a minor violation.

 Eric Paddock (left) shared this picture of his brother Stephen Paddock (right).
 Says he feels like an astroid has hit his family. pic.twitter.com/3E7e0znC8r— Mark Lehman (@MarkLehman6) October 2, 2017

 Paddock’s brother, Eric, described Stephen as “just a guy” who gambled and “ate burritos.”
 He was reportedly a retired accountant and “had enough money to live the rest of his life in comfort.”
 Eric also said Paddock had no military background.
 In the '80s, he briefly worked for a “predecessor” company to Lockheed Martin.
 He also ran a real estate business with his brother for a time, in which he earned a few million dollars.
 The suspect also had a private pilot’s license.
 His father reportedly was a bank robber and on the FBI’s Top Ten Most Wanted list, but Stephen and his brother didn't know him well as he wasn't around when they were growing up.